Skip to main content

 Embeddings2%Forward pass only, no autoregressive generation

-Why a percentage and not an exact calculation?
-Exact activation memory depends on batch size, sequence length, attention implementation, and framework internals.
-Modern frameworks (vLLM, TGI) manage activations dynamically through CUDA's caching allocator.
-The percentage is a conservative upper bound for the steady-state overhead.
+The use of a percentage rather than an exact calculation is a deliberate simplification.
+Exact activation memory depends on batch size, sequence length, the specific attention implementation, and framework internals.
+Modern serving frameworks such as vLLM and TGI manage activations dynamically through CUDA's caching allocator, making the precise value difficult to predict from architecture parameters alone.
+The percentages represent conservative upper bounds for steady-state overhead.

-5. Framework Overhead
+5. Framework overhead

-Overhead (GB) = (Weights + KV Cache + Activations) × (Overhead Factor - 1)
+Overhead (GB) = (Weights + KV Cache + Activations) x (Overhead Factor - 1)

 FrameworkOverhead FactorNotes